 Regardless of your favorite Norris character, one thing that can all agree on is that Chuck Norris is the man.

 Well, The Total Gym company was wise enough to get him in on selling their Total Gym products.
-When you see celebrities selling products, you never know what is real.
+But when you see celebrities selling products, you never know what is real.

 We know that they are being paid to say they like said product.
 But do they actually use what they are selling?
 Do they actually stand behind the product?

-As a martial artist, it would make sense for him to use a piece of equipment like the Total Gym.
+As a martial artist, it would make sense for him to use a piece of equipment like the Total Gym – what with the large range of motions available and whatnot.

 Not only does this increase strength, but it maintains flexibility and promotes that smooth, fluid like movement the martial artists need.

-Christie Brinkley has also appeared in the infomercials for the Total Gym products.
+Christie Brinkley has also appeared in the infomercials for the Total Gym products and still looks as great as ever.

 -Chuck Norris plays Russian roulette with a loaded revolver…and wins.